Ultra vs First Degree Comparison

 Key Differences:

-- Exotic Stimulants: Ultra (Contains no exotic stimulants) vs First Degree (Includes exotic stimulants for enhanced potency)
+- Product Intensity: Ultra (Intermediate level with no exotic stimulants) vs First Degree (Extreme level with exotic stimulants included)

 Key Similarities: